 - Emergency Survival kit is packed, including a working battery operated radio, protective clothing, woollen blankets and water.

-- If caravanning or camping read our Caravan and Camping Bush Fire Safety fact sheet or brochure
+- If caravanning or camping read our Caravan and Camping Bush Fire Safety fact sheet

-- If bushwalking read our Bush Fire Safety for Bushwalkers fact sheet or brochure
+- If bushwalking read our Bush Fire Safety for Bushwalkers fact sheet

 If you are caught in a fire